JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

    ![Creating Android test directory](create-android-test-dir.png){width=300}

-4. In the `kotlin` folder, create a new `org.kmp.testing` directory.
+4. In the `kotlin` folder, create a new `org.kmp.testing` package.
-5. In this directory, create the `AndroidRuntimeTest.kt` file and update it with the following Android test:
+5. In this package, create the `AndroidRuntimeTest.kt` file and update it with the following Android test:

     ```kotlin
     import kotlin.test.Test